callihiggins/IMA-FE/20_nov10_day20/README.md

 ## Homework

-* *Due Tuesday, November 17*: Create a single web page that uses fetch to load and display data from one of The New York Times APIs.
-Your page should also include at least one form of "user interaction".
-Upload to NYU classes via a Github link.

 * *For Thursday, November 19*: Prepare a presesntation for your Final Project idea.
 Your presentation should be shareable as a PDF and include a moodboard, site map, and wireframes.
 The final assignment is similar to the midterm in that you are expected to have a complete idea and a reason for why you want to make this.
 You are responsible for making a web application that is thoughtfully designed and built for a responsive experience and utitlizes at least one API to populate data or introduce a service to your app.
 This API can be from a content management system (CMS) powering a personal portfolio.
 You are allowed to continue work on your midterm project (but I expect to see a significant update) or pivot to a new idea.